-Sherlock Holmes.
-I’m hardly the first autistic person to take an interest in him and I’m sure I’m far from the last.
+I’m hardly the first autistic person to take an interest in Sherlock Holmes and I’m sure I’m far from the last.
 Introduced in the 1887 Beeton’s Christmas Annual, the Baker Street sleuth emerged over sixty years before Leo Kanner’s initial work.
 Nevertheless, I like many other fans, see many autistic traits in the character.
 This was further inflated by modern adaptations such as Sherlock and Elementary.
 These shows (to varying degrees of success) deal with the idea of a neurodiverse Holmes.

 The Holmes of Study in Scarlet, his first appearance, is the most eccentric incarnation of the character.
+Jittery, disorganized and spattered with ink stains, Holmes flies in the face of accepted attitudes to late Victorian work ethic.
 He would later become milder in the subsequent short stories but examples of unusual habits remain.
 Man with a Twisted Lip has an interesting example of this.
 Before falling asleep, Watson observes Holmes sitting cross-legged on a pile of cushions and lighting his pipe.
 Watson then wakes early in the morning to see Holmes sitting in the same position, having solved the mystery.
 This points both to Holmes’ unusual methods and his seemingly boundless energy when engaged in a task.

 Holmes and Empathy